nswdpc/silverstripe-mailgun-sync/README.md

 Configuration of your Mailgun domain and account is beyond the scope of this document but is straightforward.

+You should verify your domain to avoid message delivery issues.
 The best starting point is [Verifying a Domain](http://mailgun-documentation.readthedocs.io/en/latest/quickstart-sending.html#verify-your-domain).

+MXToolBox.com is a useful tool to check your mailing domain has valid DMARC records.

 ### Module

-Add the following to your project's YML config:
+Add the following to your project's yaml config:
 ```yml
 ---
 Name: local-mailgunsync-config